South Pacific - Lautoka, Fiji to Port Moresby, Papua New Guinea

 View Similar Trips (This trip is no longer available)

 The South Pacific has long been a dream destination for me.
-When the chance to explore it on the National Geographic Endeavour presented itself, I jumped on it.
+When the chance to explore it presented itself, I jumped on it.
 I was even more exhilarated knowing that the area of exploration was to be the remote region of Melanesia, a seldom traveled area made up of thousands of islands and many nations and tribes: Fiji, Vanuatu, Solomon Islands and Papua New Guinea.

 We sailed from the main island to the quieter Yasawa Islands where we visited what might be envisioned as your classic South Pacific beach-side village: thatched huts known as 'bure', coconut trees, swaying palms, crystal blue waters and a gracious welcoming kava ceremony.
 For me, the most memorable aspects of Fiji were the open smiling faces and friendliness of these islanders who balance Melanesian, Polynesian, Indian and Western cultures.